anywhichway/reasondb/README.md

 ## Updates (reverse chronological order)

+2016-10-27 v0.0.5 Added documentation.
+Repaired 'when' which broke when cursor.count was changed to a function.
+Published to npm.

 2016-10-26 v0.0.4 Added documentation.
 Changed `count` on Cursor instances to a function and added `maxCount` as a data member.
 Not published to npm.